oksanakrokha/power-bi-dashboards-/hr-analytics/README.md

 ## Overview

-This Power BI dashboard was built as a portfolio project simulating a real-world enterprise BI engagement for **UpTime Solutions**.
+This Power BI dashboard was built as a portfolio project simulating a real-world enterprise BI engagement for fictional company.
 It tracks core human resources metrics including headcount dynamics, recruitment funnel efficiency, and early employee attrition patterns.

 Instead of just importing flat files, the real challenge of this project was engineering a robust, **enterprise-level data pipeline**.
 The backend architecture connects a simulated on-premises transactional database environment directly to cloud reporting layers using automated gateway syncs.